Do you need contents insurance?

 Many contents policies have a single item limit of just £1,500.
 If you’ve got expensive items such as jewellery or works of art, you may need to buy extra cover for these when you take out your policy.

 It’s important to fully understand the terms and conditions of your policy and any exclusions (things that aren’t covered) so that you know what you can and cannot claim for.

 Do you need contents insurance?

-The average home has contents worth £45,000 and a contents insurance policy costs on average £109 a year – good value for money.
+The average home has contents worth £45,000 and a contents insurance policy costs on average £138 a year.

 Unlike buildings insurance, your mortgage provider won’t insist on you having contents insurance, but it’s a good idea in case the unexpected happens and your home is burgled or there’s a fire.